aarmea/McMillen12Step-bitwig/README.md

 5. Click the button above the knob you just assigned (looks like `*->`) and then click the value you want to control.

-The pedal range is currently a bit stupid to accomodate my setup.
+The pedal range is currently a bit stupid to accommodate my setup.
 You probably want to adjust it.
 Look for a line in 12Step.control.js that looks like `expressionCc.set(...);`.